jarcities/CodeJeNN/src/README.md

             --model_image
         ```

-1. Run **generate.sh** (type `bash generate.sh` in terminal/shell).
+1. Run **generate.sh** (type `./generate.sh` in terminal/shell).

-1. Once generation is complete.
-You are done!
+1. Check for any errors once generation is complete.

 ## About CodeJeNN (i)

 * CodeJeNN code generations a train neural net stored on a **.Keras**,a **.h5** file.
 Tensorflow Keras was chosen because of its portability.
 Because the NN parameters, hyperparameters and the architecture itself is stored on the file as opposed to PyTorch, CodeJeNN only needs that file to code generate.

-* You link the input directory with all trained models (infinite amount of **.Keras** or **.h5** files if you please) wanting to be code generated as well as the output directory to save the files.
+* You link the input directory with all trained models (infinite amount of **.Keras** or **.h5** files up to the user) wanting to be code generated as well as the output directory to save the files.
 Additionally, the data type precision is optional, but only accepts float or double.

-    * **dump_model/** is the default linked dump directory to place trained models.
+    * ***dump_model/*** is the default linked dump directory to place trained models. **bin/** is the default output directory for generated models.

 * The generated header file and "predict" function will be named after the file name of the trained model that it was code generated from.

-    * Example: ***my_model.h5***  will code generate the header file  ***my_model.hpp*** and the predict function template will become ***auto my_model(nn_inputs)***.

-    * Along with that, a **test.cpp** file will also be copied into the desired directory.
-This file makes sure logic and accuracy of the trained neural net matches with results during training.
+* The neural net layers that CodeJeNN supports to build a given model can be found in ***../tutorials/supported_layers.md***.

+* CodeJeNN also supports **custom activation functions** as said before and a full example is in ***../tutorials/05_advanced_mlp/***.
+Three things must happen.

+    1. In the training script, the user uses a custom activation function.

+    1. Then in a seperate python file, the custom activation function must be supplied and serialized with the name of the file matching the name of the activation function.

+    1. Finally, after code generation, the user must supply the C++ rendition of the activation function within the **.hpp** file.
+Print statements are included if the user forgets to implement.

 * CodeJeNN is not perfect.
-Thus, numerous errors (i.e. try catch blocks) are used to help the user zero in on the code generation errors.
+Thus, extensive error handling as well as a `--debug` flag are used to help the user zero in on the code generation and inference errors.
 From testing, most of the time, errors are due to the in-capabilites of CodeJeNN.

-    * If such errors occurs, the user is very, and I mean very encouraged to add and update the logic and submit a pull request and merge.
+    * If such errors occurs, the user is very, and I mean very encouraged to add and update the logic and submit a pull request.

 ## CodeJeNN Model Architecture (ii)

 * CodeJeNN suports CNNs and MLPs.
-CodeJeNN only supports single input and output sequential models or functional models, more information can be found in the **../tutorial/** directory.
-Single input and single output refers to a scalar, an array, a 2d matrix or 3d matrix.
+CodeJeNN only supports single input and output sequential models or functional models, more information can be found in the **../tutorials/** directory.
+Single input and single output data features refers to any scalar, any array, or any 2d or 3d matrix.
+So long as the data features are packed together.
+To truly understand how complex and deep these architectures can be code generated, the user is referred to the **../tutorials/** directory.

     * Sequential models or functional models refers to how the user can build an MLP or CNN using Tensorflow Keras.
 You can stack different types of layers on top whether they are Dense, Conv2D, Activations, Normalization layers and etc.

 * Unfortunately, at the time of writing, Tensorflow Keras is currently implementing API for GNNs.

-* To truly understand how complex and deep these architectures can be code generated, the user is referred to the **../tutorial/** directory.

 * Once the model is code generated, the header file structure is as follows (percentage denotes space taken in the header file):
     1. import std libraries **>1%**